Donbass Palace

-Donbass Palace is the first 5-star hotel in Donetsk that joined the leading hotels of the World (2005).
+Donbass Palace, or Donbas Palace, is the first 5-star hotel in Donetsk, Ukraine that joined the leading hotels of the World (2005-2014).
+It is located along Artema St, 80, Donetsk in Donetsk Oblast.

 History

 Hotel "Donbass" was built in 1938 upon the plans of N. Rechanikov and A. Shuvalova.
 During the construction, the project was redesigned by N. Porkhunov.
 Panteley Tamurov supervised construction.
 During the Nazi occupation of Donetsk, the Gestapo was headquartered in the hotel; the building was partially destroyed during the war.

-From 1947 to 1949, the building was renovated, but the dome was not restored due to lack of funds.
+From 1947 to 1949, the building was renovated, but the dome was not restored due to a lack of funds.
 In 1971, the Donbas National Academy of Civil Engineering and Architecture conducted restoration works.

 The hotel was considered an architectural monument of the Donetsk region.
 On 26 February 2001, the old building was blown up.
-On 15 May 2004, the five star hotel "Donbass Palace" was opened.
-The new building slightly differs from the original.
-Currently, Donbass Palace is owned by ESTA Group, which operates the real estate business of System Capital Management group.
+On 15 May 2004, the five star hotel "Donbas Palace" was opened.
+The new building differs slightly from the original.
+Currently, Donbas Palace is owned by ESTA Group, which operates the real estate business of System Capital Management group.

 Infrastructure

-Donbass Palace is located in the centre of Donetsk, near the Drama Theatre, the Opera House, and commercial areas.
-The Hotel offers 129 rooms, an indoor pool, spa-center, and fitness club.
-Donbass Palace Hotel has two a la carte restaurants, a lobby lounge, and L'Opera Hall, which serves as a concert hall or a ball room.
+Donbas Palace is located in the centre of Donetsk near the Drama Theatre, the Opera House and commercial areas.
+The hotel offers 129 rooms, an indoor pool, spa-center, and fitness club.
+Donbas Palace Hotel has two a la carte restaurants, a lobby lounge and L'Opera Hall which serves as a concert hall or a ball room.
 For business meetings, the hotel provides a business centre and two conference halls.